9 Common Types of Ants in Florida

 Argentine Ants

 Argentine ants are light to very dark brown and measure 2.2 to 2.8 millimeters.
 These ants do not bite or sting but can be a serious nuisance in the yard.
-Argentine ants are rapid breeders and can cooperate with other neighboring colonies to create super-colonies that can number into the hundreds of thousands of workers.
+Argentine ants are rapid breeders and can cooperate with neighboring colonies to create super-colonies that can number hundreds of thousands of workers.

 Image